Meet Counseling Services Staff

 Chris Donevant-Haines, Assistant Director/Outreach Coordinator

 Chris Donevant-Haines is a Licensed Professional Counselor in South Carolina and holds memberships in the American Counseling Association, American College Counselors Association and the South Carolina Counseling Association.
 Chris has lived in Myrtle Beach for nearly 20 years and is originally from “Wild Wonderful West Virginia.”
 Having obtained an A.A.S. in Legal Studies from Marshall University, a B.A. in Social Science from Bluefield State College and an M.A. in Counseling from Webster University, Chris has accumulated an extensive history of service in the helping profession.
-Chris has served as an advocate for survivors of relationship violence and was previously employed as a clinical coordinator for the SC Department of Mental Health.
-Chris came to work at CCU in 2005 and in 2008 was honored with the Student Advocate of the Year Award.
+Chris has served as an advocate for survivors of relationship violence.
+Chris was honored with the Student Advocate of the Year Award in 2008.
 She is experienced in training peer educators, coordinating outreach and providing counseling on a wide variety of mental health concerns faced by college students of all ages and backgrounds.
 Her special areas of interest are student engagement in the campus community, working with student interns, increasing education and awareness of mental health issues and empowering individuals to value and respect themselves and others.
 Chris oversees operation of “The COAST” (Counseling Outreach Advocacy Student Team) located in Room 313 of the Wall Building where she advises the SHORE Peer Educators and the Women’s Resource Cooperative (WRC).

 Meet Chris on YouTube